deanwedgbury/testRepo/doc/sprint 1/PB.md

 ## Watering
 - As a hobbyist, I want to be able to water my plant manually, with the press of a button so that i can control exactly when i water my plant.
 [1/8]
-- As a hobbyist/beginner, I want to have my plant automatically watered based on what is best for the plant, so that I can travel without worrying about my plants.
+- As a hobbyist/beginner, I want to have my plant automatically watered based on what is best for the plant, so that I can work on other activities without worry.
 [1/13]
 - As a researcher/beginner/hobbyist, I want to be able to know when I am running low on water, so that I can know when I have to refill the water.
 [5/13]
 - As a researcher, I want to add a light so that I can grow and monitor my plants indoors without sunlight.
 [7/3]